Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 Social Links Block

-Using this block you can list all social icons on any post or page – in either simplified or advanced format to mimic your theme brand design.
+Using the Social Links Gutenberg block you can list all social icons on any post or page – in either simplified or advanced format to mimic your theme brand design.

 - Links to your social accounts.